unified-font-object/ufo-spec/versions/ufo3/lib.plist.md

 </dict>
 ```

+#### public.openTypeHeadModified

+A string that may be used by authoring tools to set the `modified` date in the `head` table.
+It is expressed as a string of the format “YYYY/MM/DD HH:MM:SS”.
+“YYYY/MM/DD” is year/month/day.
+The month must be in the range 1-12 and the day must be in the range 1-end of month.
+“HH:MM:SS” is hour:minute:second.
+The hour must be in the range 0:23.
+The minute and second must each be in the range 0-59.
+The timezone is UTC.

 #### public.openTypePostUnderlinePosition

 This defines an integer position for underline, defined as the top of the underline from the baseline (the [OpenType post table definition]).
 If present, this value should be used for `underlinePosition` of the OpenType `post` table.
 If `postscriptUnderlinePosition` is not defined, this value should be used to calculate the `Type 1` and OpenType `CFF` `underlinePosition`; if `postscriptUnderlinePosition` is also present in addition to `public.openTypePostUnderlinePosition`, the `postscriptUnderlinePosition` value must be used for `Type 1` and `CFF`.